kuddai/blog/_drafts/2018-03-27-adversarial-tax-setting.md

 # Completing tax law

 Current tax law is incomplete, we have an incomplete approximation of some ideal, complete body of tax laws.
-We use judges to ...?
+We use queries to judiciaries to ...

 ## An adversary

-Imagine a game between IRD and a taxpayer. (from the perspective of IRD)
+Imagine a game between IRD and a taxpayer (from the perspective of IRD)

 <side>What about retrospective application of the law?
 Need to investigate</side>

-1. You reveal your move (write and pass some taxation legislation).
+1. You reveal your move (write and pass some tax legislation).
-2. Your adversary (a taxpayer) organises its finances to minimise tax paid.
+2. Your adversary (a taxpayer) organises its finances to minimise tax paid (legally or not, that is a question for another day, tomorrow).
-3. The loss is revealed to the adversary (they avoided $$x$ of tax).
+3. The loss is revealed to the adversary (they avoided $x$ dollars of tax).
 You recieve no loss unless you choose to query an expensive oracle (judges/court) to check whether your adversary has made a legal move.

 (_The loss should really the sum of avoided tax over all iterations?
 Or not?
 What difference does this make?
 Cumulative versus absolute versus differential?_)